rootkit-io/rootkit-io/README.md

 - 📀 16 year old.

-- 📀 Love Malwares and specially rootkits.
+- 📀 Love Malware and specially rootkits.

 - 📀 I program in C, Go and Assembly but not touched C and assembly for long time.